BMW 7 Series Summary

-BMW 7 Series Mileage
+BMW 7 Series Videos

 BMW 7 Series Highlights

 BMW's flagship limousine – the 7 Series has been a favourite among BMW enthusiasts alright, but mostly the back-seat type.
 The car is known for its pace, comfort and appearance.
 After five long generations of the model, the sixth-generation version brings with a lightweight chassis that incorporates carbon-fibre elements, an iDrive system with gesture controls and a whole lot more on the connectivity and technology front.
-With other competing German luxury sedans in sight, the 2016 BMW 7 Series is sure to shake up the luxury car business, given its raft of talents like refinement, a quality cabin and strong performance.
+With other competing German luxury sedans in sight, the BMW 7 Series new model is sure to shake up the luxury car business, given its raft of talents like refinement, a quality cabin and strong performance.

 Engine Specifications & Performance

 The 2016 BMW 7 Series is powered by two engine options: a 3.0-litre diesel engine that produces 262bhp and 620Nm of torque and a 3.0-litre petrol engine that makes 322bhp and 450Nm of torque.
 Paired to both engines is an 8-speed ZF automatic transmission.
-In Sport Plus mode, the diesel feels really quick, and there's a nice, sporty sound that can be heard when you floor the throttle.
+In Sport Plus mode, the diesel feels really quick, and there's a nice, sporty growl that can be heard when you floor the throttle.
 In the city, however, it's best to stick to Comfort mode.
 There's ample power on tap, and the engine is very refined at low speeds.
 EcoPro mode is perfect for when you're cruising on the highway, as it helps in getting the best fuel efficiency.
 The twin-scroll turbocharged straight-six petrol engine is very quiet at idle, and it's only after 3000rpm, that you hear the engine.
 Acceleration is smooth; push it to the redline however, and that's when it puts all that power down so seamlessly.
-Even the petrol-engined 7 Series gets four driving modes.
+Even the petrol-powered 7 Series gets four driving modes.
 Ride quality is impressive, making it an ideal car for everyday usability – particularly in Comfort mode.
 And Sport mode ensures the car stays composed, so the occupants don't get thrown about in the cabin.
 The steering is sharp and responsive, while body control too, is good.